 Potential Energy: Energy stored within a physical system.
 This energy can be released or converted into other forms of energy, including kinetic energy.
 It is called potential energy because it has the potential to change the states of objects in the system when the energy is released.

 Kinetic Energy: The extra energy, which an object possesses due to its motion; the work needed to accelerate a body of a given mass from rest to its current velocity.
 Having gained this energy during its acceleration, the body maintains this kinetic energy unless its speed changes.

 The Ups and Downs of Roller Coaster Physics Post-visit Activity

-Post-visit activities provide your students with an opportunity to review workshop-presented concepts and introduce related subjects.
-Below you will find a classroom extension activity and a list of suggested resources for further exploration.
-We hope that you enjoyed our Outreach Hands-On Workshop and we look forward to visiting your students again!
+Post-visit activities will help reiterate new concepts and tie the ScienceWorks Lab experience to your classroom curriculum.
+Below you will find a classroom activity and a list of suggested resources for further information.
+We hope that you enjoyed your field trip.
+Visit us again!

 Hands-on Activity: Flying High

 - 2 Golf balls